Crowley, Texas: 2020 census

+2010 census

-According to the 2020 United States census, there were 18,070 people, 4,959 households, and 3,844 families residing in the city.
-In 2010, there were 12,838 people, 4,408 households, and 3,424 families residing in the city.
+According to the 2010 census, there were 12,838 people, 4,408 households, and 3,424 families residing in the city.
 The population density was 1,769.5 PD/sqmi.
 There were 4,714 housing units at an average density of 649.8 /mi2.

 Education

 The Crowley Independent School District extends north into Fort Worth and includes 27 public schools.
 Most of the district's schools are located within the Fort Worth city limits, including North Crowley High School and 9th Grade Campus, Crowley Middle School, and 16 elementary schools.
 Crowley High School and 9th Grade Campus, Richard Allie Middle School, Summer Creek Middle School, H.F.
 Stevens Middle School, and three elementary schools are within the Crowley city limits.

 Nazarene Christian Academy in Crowley serves students from kindergarten through 12th grade.